Bra Fit Science: Why Sampling Methods for Lingerie Research Matter

 - Geography.
 If your sample is supposed to represent the whole of the UK, then it should include people from all over the UK.
-A major issue in experiments is that the vast majority are done on people from one small area (namely, from a round the universities) and then interpreted to represent the entire world!
+A major issue in experiments is that the vast majority are done on people from one small area (namely, from around the universities) and then interpreted to represent the entire world!

 - Socioeconomic Status.
-This means that if it’s possible social status and income might make a difference in what you are testing, then you should make sure your sample represents as much diversity in that area as possible.
-In the UK, there’s an established link between income and weight (the richer are thinner), so for any kind of size research you really must do this.
+This means that if it's possible social status and income might make a difference in what you are testing, you should make sure your sample represents as much diversity in that area as possible.
+In the UK, there's an established link between income and weight (the richer are thinner), so for any kind of size research you really must do this.